Management guidelines for technology research and development

 Suranaree University of Technology

-Collaborating with Suranaree University of Technology to develop a Smart Micro Grid Energy City model through the use of various technologies.
-From the production of renewable energy, storage, and distribution, as well as the trading between private users and the private sector (Private PPA).
+A collaboration with Suranaree University of Technology to develop a Smart Micro-Grid Energy City model through the use of various technologies, from energy production from renewable energy to energy storage and distribution as well as power trading between private organizations (private PPAs).

 • S3 S-curve & Batteries